CDJ: CDJ-3000

 In late 2020, Pioneer released the CDJ-3000.
 Unlike previous models of CDJ, the CDJ-3000 has no CD drive, making it similar to Pioneer's XDJ line of DJ media players such as the XDJ-1000MK2 which lacked CD drives.
 The CDJ-3000 introduced a larger 9" touchscreen, a rearranged interface with more hot cue buttons (but the same eight hot cues as available on the CDJ-2000NXS2), more loop and beat jump buttons, and an LCD screen in the middle of the jog wheel.

 CDJ-3000 supports FAT, FAT32, exFAT, and HFS+ file systems, but does not support NTFS or macOS GUID partitioning.
 FAT or FAT32 is required when flashing the firmware.

 CDJ-3000 supports streaming music from Beatport (through StreamingDirectPlay, with a subscription from Beatport) and accessing personal music stored on Dropbox or Google Drive (through CloudDirectPlay, with a subscription to Rekordbox Cloud Library Sync).

 CDJ-3000X

 In September 2025, AlphaTheta (previously Pioneer DJ) released the CDJ-3000X, an enhanced version of the CDJ-3000.
 The CDJ-3000X adds a 10.1" touchscreen, built-in Wi-Fi, a NFC touchpoint for pairing with smartphones, new cue functions such as Touch Cue and Gate Cue, and reinforced play and cue buttons.
 The SD card slot was replaced with a USB-C port.

+CDJ-1500X

+In July 2026, AlphaTheta released the CDJ-1500X, a compact standalone DJ player positioned as a more affordable and space efficient counterpart to the CDJ-3000X.
+Alongside the release, AlphaTheta introduced CoBeat, an audience request system in which the DJ sees what the audience requested directly on the CDJ.